oatlog/oatlog/doc/report/main.typ

 @equalitysaturation.
 Additionally, in equality saturation, there is a final extraction phase where one globally near-optimal expression is selected from the many possibilities implied by the e-graph.

+#TODO[illustrate their usefulness is problematic wording]
+#TODO[clearly communicate: egraphs could be useful for compilers.]

 E-graphs suffer from the combinatorial explosion resulting from trying to find every equivalent representation of the initial expression, despite it being reduced through their efficient deduplication.
 This is a major problem in practice and currently severely limits what applications e-graphs are suitable for.
 While we have chosen optimizing compilers to illustrate their usefulness, this is not a domain in which they have typically been used.

+#TODO[Also present equation rewriting in general.
+Talk about how compilers is ONE application for them.]
+#TODO[Goal is to just to explore e-graphs, not just about optimizing compilers.
+Compilers are not really relevant.]

 E-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain and have been used for synthesis of low-error floating point expressions @herbie, optimization of linear